 4. Your Business Processes will be Independent of External Stakeholders

 Your startup needs to be able to stand on its own feet, even in your absence.
 There might be times when you need to take a few days or even weeks off for a nice vacation to clear your head.
 Or maybe you get called away on an important business trip.

 Either way, you will need to ensure that someone takes over the fort and runs your business operations smoothly until you’re ready to return and take the reins.
-And there’s no one more suited to this task than a technical co-founder.
+And an ideal co-founder will be the type of person who springs into action.

 Let us tell you why in simple terms:

 You can outsource pretty much any task to external entities, including the technical aspects, so why bother making a technical resource a co-founder, right?
 Right and Wrong.
 You can definitely outsource the responsibilities handled by a technical co-founder, but vendors change all the time when you outsource.

 And these temporary resources will not be very invested in your business in the long run.
 You need someone who is passionate about your startup and has been consistent since day one.

 5. They Can Handle the Technical Aspects Effortlessly

 Yes, you need someone to do the boring stuff.
 Fortunately, a technical co-founder won’t find the technical stuff boring, so they will definitely bring passion to tasks that you find tedious.
 This could include heading technical activities and checking the progress of the technical team regularly.
 In a way, a technical co-founder is a crucial connecting link between technical and non-technical teams, as they speak the language of both teams.

 They will also delegate work to the technical team in a judicious manner and hold review meetings about technology that you don’t understand.
 Picture sitting through half an hour of technical jargon that goes over your head.